Dealing with your energy supplier

 For gas it’s called the Meter Point Reference Number (MPRN) and for electricity it’s the Meter Point Administration Number (MPAN).

 These are not the same as your customer account number or your meter serial number (printed on your meter).
 If you need to find them they should be located somewhere on your bill or statement.
-Electricty MPANs look like this, and gas MPRNs are similar:
+Electricity MPANs look like this, and gas MPRNs are similar: